 If someone is told to self-isolate by a test and trace service

-If a government 'test and trace' service tells someone they've been in close recent contact with someone who has tested positive, they must self-isolate for 14 days.
-If they develop symptoms, everyone else in their household must self-isolate for 14 days.
+If a government 'test and trace' service tells someone they've recently been in close contact with someone who has tested positive, they must self-isolate for 10 days.
+If they develop symptoms, everyone else in their household must self-isolate for 10 days.

 If someone is told to self-isolate by a test and trace service, they could be entitled to a £500 support payment from their local authority.